Grafted Honey Locust

 • Piatt – another selection from Alex Tanke and myself.
 This fleshy podded variety comes originally from Piatt county, Illinois and is tested for zone 6a, so can be recommended for the north.

 • Poole Forge – an Austin Unruh of Trees for Graziers selection from Narvon, PA.
 Original tree is entirely thornless and tested at 28% sugar.
+Sadly, the ortet was cut down and herbicided in winter 2025.

 • Trotter Experimental Series – untested selections from Tennessee which I made in the field in 2023 based upon pod fleshiness.
 Ortet trees labeled as thornless or thorny for breeding purposes, but all grafts will grow thornless.